Xe/nixos-configs/README.md

 Arabic for orca, this is a transliteration of أرك .
 This is a VM running in VirtualBox.

+## chrysalis

+Named after a character from My Little Pony: Friendship is Magic.
+This is my old 2013 trashcan mac pro.
+It is now delegated to server tasks.

 ## shachi

 Japanese for orca, this is a transliteration of シャチ.
 This is a Ryzen 5 3600